raganwald/braythwayt.com/_posts/2014-10-11-javascript-spessore-is-free.md

 JavaScript Spessore will show you how to build JavaScript programs that scale in code, in time, and across a team, using the one technique that has passed the test of time: Objects and metaobjects that have a single responsibility, are decoupled from each other, and can be composed freely.

 Go ahead, [read it for yourself](https://leanpub.com/javascript-spessore/read).
-After all, it's free.
+It's free.

 ---